prabhat9596/Email-Sender/README.md

-# Email-sender
+# CRUD-project
-Email sender by using Node.js
+CRUD operations using node.js and SQL